 Come spring, I realized the source of my dilemma.
 The first vine was planted in full range of the sprinkler system, set to brush the shrubs with a soft spray of nourishment on a consistent basis.
 The latter vine was placed just outside the reach of life-giving water.
 Although I’d carefully placed the ivies out of the elements and hand-watered regularly – I’d overlooked the obvious.

-This lesson reminds me so much of mothering.
-We prayerfully place our children’s lives in the best place we know of, plant them where they will prosper and protect them from the harshness of life.
-We watch and we pray …
+This lesson reminds me so much of life.
+We carefully place our children’s lives in the best place we know of, plant them where they will prosper, and protect them from the harshness of life.
+Then watch and we pray.

 Water is life giving – like our words.

 But, if our children’s lives are void of encouragement, heavy on works and light on grace – they dwarf, in their souls.
-In contrast, if we wash them with the water of the word (God’s word) and shower them with words of life – fitly spoken in due season – they grow.
+In contrast, if we wash them with the water of words of encouragment and shower them with words of life – fitly spoken in due season – they grow.

 The visible realities of waterless growth – are obvious.
 The hearty fruit of a well watered plant are as well.
 We want our children to be, ‘like a well-watered garden’ (Isaiah 58:11).
 May our words line up with God’s words – so we can give them that opportunity.